polterguy/camphora-five/README.md

 Camphora Five is a CRUD app generator for Phosphorus Five.
 It allows you to create simple CRUD apps, without ever having done any previous coding at all.
 You simply declare which data columns your apps should have, and the type of columns, for then to generate your app.
-The results becomes a nice CRUD app, with lots of features, allowing you to Create, Read, Update and Delete data items from a MySQL database.
+The results becomes a nice CRUD app, with lots of features, allowing you to Create, Read, Update and Delete data items from your MySQL database.

 ![alt screenshot](media/screenshots/screenshot-1.png)